Bill Standifer

-J. William "Little Bill" Standifer (1853 - October 4, 1903) was an American gunman and lawman of the Old West.
+J. William "Little Bill" Standifer (c.
+1853 - October 4, 1903) was an American gunman and lawman of the Old West.
 He is best remembered for having been killed by noted and better known gunman John Higgins in 1903.

 Early life and notoriety

 He was born J. William Standifer in Burnet County, Texas, and raised in Lampasas County, Texas, working cattle.
 By the age of 14, he was working regularly as a cowboy.
 That year, when he came across four men rustling cattle, he was pistol whipped by the men and badly hurt, but survived.
 Despite his youth, he tracked all four men, and killed them one by one.
 Although charges were pursued, he was acquitted.

 In April 1879, Standifer was working as a cowboy on the Ike Mullins Ranch, in Tom Green County, Texas, where he came into contact with another cowboy, John McMahon, sometimes called John Mahon.
 The two found themselves involved in an argument when Standifer refused to allow McMahon to drive cattle across a pasture where Standifer was holding several head of Mullin's cattle.
 McMahon produced a bullwhip, while a companion pointed a rifle at Standifer, then McMahon began whipping Standifer.
 Both men were mounted, and Standifer was able to ride away to escape.
 Days later, Standifer tracked McMahon to a cattle camp near Pony Creek, located in Coleman County.
 As Standifer rode up, McMahon was mounted talking with several other cowboys.
 Upon seeing Standifer, McMahon drew his pistol and fired, but missed.
 Standifer drew and fired also, hitting McMahon in the wrist, causing his pistol to fall from his grip.
 McMahon spun his horse and galloped away, with Standifer in pursuit.
 The two made it about 600 yards from where the shootout began, with Standifer shooting McMahon again in the back, knocking him from his saddle.
 McMahon scrambled to his feet and attempted to run, but was again shot in the back, killing him.

 Standifer fled, making it to Marfa, Texas, where he became involved in a saloon argument with three soldiers from Fort Davis, during which he shot and wounded two of them, before fleeing.
 Members of the Texas Rangers hunted Standifer down for the McMahon killing, and arrested him.
 However he was acquitted in a trial.
 Those shootings led to Standifer becoming known as a "gunman", and helped him in gaining employment as a Range Detective.